osirisgreene/mpc-hc.org/source/faq.md

 If this does not solve your issue, and your video plays correctly in other video players then please make a bug report.

-### Will MPC-HC support Windows RT or Metro?
+### Will MPC-HC support Universal Windows Platform (UWP)?

-Supporting these new platforms require many changes and this is simply not possible for us in the near future, with the current manpower.
+Supporting this new platform would require many changes; this is simply not possible for us in the near future, with the current manpower.